 The WSRT is an open user facility available for scientists from any country.
 It is also part of the European VLBI network (EVN) of radio telescopes.
 This allows the astronomers to obtain some of the sharpest and more detailed images possible in astronomy.

-The coming upgrade to the Apertif system, replacing the telescope's Multi-Frequency-Frontends (MFFEs) with Focal Plane Arrays (FPAs) and hence increasing the field of view by a factor of 30, will enable the WSRT to conduct fast surveys of the radio sky with the spatial resolution typical of a radio interferometer.
+The forthcoming upgrade to the Apertif system, starting from the middle of 2015, is replacing the telescope's Multi-Frequency-Frontends (MFFEs) with Focal Plane Arrays (FPAs) and hence increasing the field of view by a factor of 30, will enable the WSRT to conduct fast surveys of the radio sky with the spatial resolution typical of a radio interferometer.
 With the experiences made in the operation of such systems and in the scientific exploit of large radio surveys, the WSRT will play a crucial role in the preparation of the Square Kilometer Array (SKA).

-The dishes RT2, RT4, RT5 are used as a testbed for Apertif focal plane array developments, and are unavailable for regular astronomical observing during semester 42A.
+The dishes RT2, RT4, RT5 are used as a testbed for Apertif focal plane array developments, and are unavailable for regular astronomical observing since semester 12A.
 The overall sensitivity of the array will be correspondingly reduced to that of a 10-antenna array, but the uv-coverage will not be significantly impacted for most projects.

 The WSRT LFFE receivers, covering 115 - 180 MHz, have been decommissioned and are not available anymore.
 LOFAR offers much more extensive capabilities in this band.